 The green ceramic wave dial, known as the Seaweed, is the most visually distinct option in the current steel lineup.
 The deep green ceramic looks different from the blue or black in every lighting condition.
 It has a following among buyers who want a less common color.

-It sits at the upper end of the steel range on the secondary market.
-Resale volume is lower than the blue dial but the price holds better.
+It holds the best resale of the four watches here and now trades only about a quarter below retail.
+Resale volume is lower than the blue dial, but the price holds better.

 3. Seamaster Diver 300M Ref.
 210.32.42.20.03.001